We make Atomic Absorption Spectroscopy Easy!

 A general rule of thumb for optical engineers is every time a mirror is introduced into a lightpath it deducts 10% of the energy.
 So in the case, less really is more!

-Buck Scientific 230ATS Atomic Absorption Spectrophotometer Calibration Screen
+Buck Scientific 230ATS Atomic Absorption Spectrometer Calibration Screen

-Buck Scientific 230ATS Atomic Absorption Spectrophotometer Library Screen
+Buck Scientific 230ATS Atomic Absorption Spectrometer Library Screen

 How to Set Up the 230ATS